nishanths/fmap/README.md

 # fmap

 ```
-fmap generates a go source file containing a map[string][]byte that
+fmap generates a go source file containing a map[string][]byte
-corresponds to the specified directory tree.
+for the specified directory trees.
 The keys are the paths
-of files and the values are the contents of the file at the path.
+of files and the values are the contents of the file at that path.

 The generated file is printed to stdout.
 Empty directories are
 ignored, and symlinks are not followed.

 usage:
-  fmap [flags] /path/to/dir
+  fmap [flags] path/to/dir path/to/dir2

 flags:
   -package  package name to use in generated file (default: "main")
   -var      variable name of the map (default: "files")
+  -abs      use absolute paths for keys

+example:
+  fmap static/css static/js | gofmt > static_files.go`
 ```

 ## Install